MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-spam-spam-vs-bulk-about.md

 - **Bulk email** (also known as _gray mail_), is more difficult to classify.
 Whereas spam is a constant threat, bulk email is often one-time advertisements or marketing messages.
 Some users want bulk email messages (and in fact, they have deliberately signed up to receive them), while other users consider bulk email to be spam.
 For example, some users want to receive advertising messages from the Contoso Corporation or invitations to an upcoming conference on cybersecurity, while other users consider these same messages to be spam.

-  For more information about how bulk email is identified, see [Bulk complaint threshold (BCL) in anti-spam policies](anti-spam-protection-about.md#bulk-complaint-threshold-bcl-in-anti-spam-policies).
+  For more information about how bulk email is identified, see [Bulk complaint level (BCL) in EOP](anti-spam-bulk-complaint-level-bcl-about.md).

 ## How to manage bulk email